UF-HH/bbbbAnalysis/README.md

 source do_all_plots.sh
 ````

-## Machine learning for background modeling and discriminator training using pandas dataframes
+## Machine learning for background modeling using pandas dataframes
 After we produced the bbbb_ntuple skims of data and simulation, the next step is to use machine learning techniques to train a discriminator (e.g. BDT or DNN) or create a data-driven estimation of the HH backgrounds.
 These techniques are developed and executed inside mlskim directory.
 The two main python scripts inside the mlskim folder are Outputskim.py and DataBackgroundModel.py.

 We have three groups of data and MC samples for Run 2 data analysis (2016, 2017 & 2018).
 Therefore, after producing the ntuples for each year, it is convenient to place them under the same directory in eos.
 For instance, we put our 2016 bbbb_ntuples as "New2016" in /eos/uscms/store/user/guerrero/bbbb_ntuples/FullNtuples/ directory, and the same for the other years.
 Moreover, for convenience, we merge (hadd!) the bbbbntuple files associated to each MC process or data in a single file.
 This is done by running the script in the inputskims (Note that the script should be adapted to eos location, username, etc):